 No time for the full article now?
 Read the abbreviated version here

 Often, data lake platforms lack simple ways to enforce data governance.
-This is especially challenging since data governance requirements are complicated to begin with, even without the added complexities of managing data in a data lake.
+This is especially challenging since data governance requirements are complicated, even without the added complexities of managing data in a data lake.
 Therefore, enforcing them is an expensive, time-consuming ongoing effort, requiring continuous management.
-Typically, at the expense of data engineering or other DevOps activities that can benefit the business.
+Typically, it is at the expense of data engineering or other DevOps activities that can benefit the business.

-In this article, I’ll review some of the ways lakeFS helps to achieve governance at scale in a simple, quick, straightforward way.
+In this article, I’ll review how lakeFS helps achieve governance at scale in a simple, quick, and straightforward way.

 We will review the following benefits of lakeFS: